threema-ch/compose-area/README.md

 ## Setup

 Note: A dependency graph that contains any wasm must all be imported asynchronously.
-This can be done using the
+This can be done using
 [dynamic imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Dynamic_Imports).

 ### Bootstrapping JS